aws/aws-xray-sdk-node/packages/core/README.md

 ### Sampling configuration

 When using our supported AWS X-Ray-enabled frameworks, you can configure the rates at which the SDK samples requests to capture.
+By default the SDK fetches sampling rules from X-Ray service.
+You can disable it by calling

+    AWSXRay.middleware.disableCentralizedSampling();

+so that the SDK use local rules exclusively.
+You can also set local sampling rules in case the X-Ray SDK can't reach the back-end service and the service sampling rules expire (TTL is 1 hour).
+The following shows how to configure local rules.

-A sampling rule defines the rate at which requests are sampled for a particular endpoint, HTTP method, and URL of the incoming request.
+A local sampling rule defines the rate at which requests are sampled for a particular endpoint, HTTP method, and URL of the incoming request.
-In this way, you can change the behavior of sampling using `http_method`, `service_name`, `url_path` attributes to specify the route, and then use `fixed_target` and rate to determine sampling rates.
+In this way, you can change the behavior of sampling using `http_method`, `host`, `url_path` attributes to specify the route, and then use `fixed_target` and rate to determine sampling rates.

 Fixed target refers to the maximum number of requests to sample per second.
 When this threshold is reached, the sampling decision uses the specified percentage (rate) to sample on.